antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

  * One Gene View

 <br><br>
+This green button will open a Google form in which you can submit the answers that you will find in the section below.

+This green button will open up the Google form with which you can submit your answers for the first sections.

+ <button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSeffVprea-4JXE2wdqF6aVoCw-yDHodGzTKjIiHMUVKIkcQtw/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.2.1</button>

  Let's take a first glance at the platform.
 Click on the following button to go to R2:

 <form name="accessing_r2" action="https://hgserver1.amc.nl/cgi-bin/r2/main.cgi" enctype="multipart/form-data" target="R2" method="post">